ignaciogrigas/grupo_9_corEnergy/corEnergy.md

 ##### Clients/Users:

-This website is mainly aimed and addressed to all those people seeking for tools and equipment in order to train and exercise on their own.
+This website is mainly addressed to those seeking for exercise equipment for home use.
-Besides, this site becomes handy to those who give gymnastics classes such as personal trainers, for instance, and are looking for equipment for their clients to use or even for people who are already attending to these classes and want to own the equipment.
+Besides, this site becomes in handy for those who give gymnastics classes such as personal trainers,and would like to purchase fitness accesories for the class.Moreover, their students might also want their personal kit which could be bought at the site.
- Corenergy provides the client with the ultimate tools that are usable by anyone, therefore, age range and gender are indistinct.
+ Corenergy provides the client with the ultimate fitness equipment, usable by any gender or person above 12 years old aproximatelly.